Quinten/dotvim/README.md

 - `Tab-key` cycle forward through open tabs
 - `Shift + Tab-key` cycle backwards through open tabs

+In insert mode:

+- `Control + a` moves to the beginning of a line.
+- `Control + e` moves to the end of a line.

 ## Text manipulation

 ```